WebCrew/HumHub-Adspanel-Module/README.md

 ## Description

-This module adds a simple ads slider widget to humhub`s sidebar.
+This module adds a simple ads slider widget to humhubs sidebar.
 By default I integrated 6 slides.
 Widget works on spaces, dashboard and profile.
+The modules base language is English.

+Thx to @Felli the module does come now with Japanese and Korean language files by default!

 ## Slides/Image integration